The Triumphal Entry

 28 Verily I say unto you, There be some standing here, which shall not taste of death, till they see the Son of man coming in his kingdom.

 To compute the date of Christ's coming, we need not assume that the whole conversation took place on one day.
 Yet the assumption is critical for one way of verifying our solution.
-Support for this assumption comes from the other Gospels that cover events leading up to the Transfiguration.
+Support for this assumption comes from the other Synoptic Gospels.
 The fullest coverage outside of Matthew is in Luke.

 18 And it came to pass, as he was alone praying, his disciples were with him: and he asked them, saying, Whom say the people that I am?